The Sustainable Active Investing Framework: Simple, But Not Easy

 I wanted to determine if traditional value-investors can “beat the market.”
 I had been following a value investing strategy with my own account for over 10 years.
 I was a tried-and-true believer in the Ben Graham mantra: margin of safety.
 The story that long-term value investing beats the market was compelling, but much of the rhetoric in academic circles, and the research published in top-tier academic journals, suggested otherwise.

 The “value” debate was reinvigorated by the famous Fama and French 1992 paper, “The Cross-Section of Expected Stock Returns.”
-The paper sparked a debate over whether or not the so-called “value premium,” or the large spread in historical returns between cheap stocks and expensive stocks, was due to extra risk or to mispricing.
-The risk-based argument for the value premium didn’t sit well with me as a Ben Graham aficionado.
-Graham and Buffett were famous for beating the market over long periods of time by buying cheap stocks.
+The paper sparked a debate over whether or not the so-called value premium, or the large spread in historical returns between cheap stocks and expensive stocks, was due to extra risk or to mispricing.
+Were the excess returns of value stocks a reward for added economic risk factors borne by shareholders, or were these stocks simply mispriced?
+For Eugene Fama and Ken French, the answer was clear: The value premium must be attributed to higher risk if the market was efficient.
+The risk-based argument for the value premium seemed far-fetched to me, as I was a Ben Graham aficionado.
+Graham and his disciple Warren Buffett were famous for beating the market over long periods of time by buying cheap stocks.
+Their claim was that “Mr. Market,” who represented the broad market, was characterized as a manic-depressive person with deep psychological problems: Mr. Market would sometimes offer stocks for prices below their fundamental value (e.g., the trough of the 2008 financial crisis) or above their fundamental value (e.g., during the Internet bubble of the late 1990s).
+And if a value investor purchased cheap, eventually Mr. Market would agree.
+But could it be the case that the stocks these value investors bought had high returns, not because they outsmarted Mr. Market, but because they were buying more risk and got lucky?
 I began digging.

 I started collecting data on nearly 4,000 stock picks submitted by top fund experts, asset managers, and value enthusiasts to Joel Greenblatt’s website, ValueInvestorsClub.com.
 And this wasn’t just any club.
-Highly selective, screened for quality, and regarded as one of the best sites on the web for market ideas, these members were true heavy hitters in the value investing arena (see appendix for details).
+Highly selective, screened for quality, and regarded as one of the best sites on the web for market ideas, these members were true heavy hitters in the value investing arena.(3)

-After a year of toil and anguish, I compiled all 4,000+ recommendations into a database so I could conduct a thorough analysis.
+After a year of toil and anguish, I compiled several thousand stock recommendations into a database so I could conduct a thorough analysis.
 The results were extremely compelling–there was strong evidence that these “Varsity Value Investors” exhibited significant stock picking skills.

 Excited to share my new findings, I eagerly drafted a paper, which included the following abstract: